Threat Intelligence Team

 • Purple Team Flash Operations

-Flash Reports use this template.
+Reports use the Flash Report template.

 Requests For Information (RFI)